-As we can see, fuel values obtained with Thermoflex match with the image of the real data from thermosolar.
+As we can see, the fuel values obtained with Thermoflex match with the image of the real data from thermosolar.

-This are the different variables used in the data set:
+These are the different variables used in the data set:

 The next step was to study the data and design the neural network.
-To do that, we applied different statistic methods.
+To do that, we applied different statistical methods.
 Studying the scatter charts, we could clearly see that the generated power increases linearly with the fuel flow mass.
 This is due to two things:

 |Generated power correlation|